dislam7991/mlops-auto-insurance-demo/README.md

 # mlops-auto-insurance-demo
-end to end data science project with MLOps
+End-to-end data science project with MLOps integration for detecting auto insurance fraud using Logistic Regression, XGBoost and other models.